There are three steps you can take if you have been declined credit:

 - When you ask for a copy of your credit report we will also provide you with any commercial credit information such as credit enquiries and overdue debts like payment defaults that we hold on you.

-Getting a copy of your Veda credit report can help you understand where you stand when it comes to applying for credit.
+Getting a copy of your Equifax credit report can help you understand where you stand when it comes to applying for credit.
 It is important to check your credit report regularly to ensure it is accurate.